-Students who enroll in Writer's Workshop will choose one of the following program tracks in which to develop their work.
+Students who enroll in the Writer's Workshop Senior Program will choose one of the following program tracks in which to develop their work.
 Please note campus availability for each.

-Poetry: The Poetry track will focus on generating writing that explores poetic language, including cadence, rhythm, visual texture, and meaning.
+Poetry (Amherst): The Poetry track will focus on generating writing that explores poetic language, including cadence, rhythm, visual texture, and meaning.
 Students will examine the potential of poetic language compared to more traditional prose forms.
-At the end of the week, students will have written new material, developed ways of talking about their own work and others', and learned strategies for revision.
-Amherst College.
+At the end of the week, students will have written new material, developed ways of talking about their own work and the work of others and learned strategies for revision.

-Manuscript fiction: The Manuscript Fiction track focuses on key elements of prose fiction, including point of view, style, the play and pause of time, character-building, dialogue, and vivid descriptions.
+Manuscript Fiction (Amherst): The manuscript fiction track focuses on key elements of prose fiction, including point of view, style, the play and pause of time, character-building, dialogue, and vivid descriptions.
 Students in this workshop must submit a substantial story or excerpt from a novel (four pages) ready to share at the beginning of the week.
-Workshop faculty and peers will provide critically engaged feedback to each piece.
-Amherst College.
+Workshop faculty and peers will provide critically engaged feedback for each piece.